Two Hands (1999 film): Plot

 Jimmy is a nineteen-year-old who lives in a run down block of units in the inner suburbs of Sydney.
-He earns money by working as a barker outside a strip club in Kings Cross with his friend Les, and by partaking in underground boxing matches.
+He earns money by working as a barker outside a strip club in Kings Cross with his friend Les, and by partaking in underground fights.
 However, he aspires to follow in the footsteps of his deceased older brother, Michael, in joining the ranks of the local criminal element led by the charismatic, yet ruthless and feared mob boss, Pando.

-While working one night outside the club with Les, Jimmy is approached by Pando who says he has work for him which Jimmy enthusiastically accepts.
-The same night he is introduced to Alex, the sister of another friend, Rocket.
+While working one night outside the club with Les, Jimmy is approached by Pando with an offer for some work which Jimmy, enthusiastically accepts out of admiration.
+The same night he and Les are introduced to Alex, the sister of their friend, Rocket.
 Alex is visiting Sydney from the country, and forms an immediate connection with Jimmy.

 The next day, Pando gives Jimmy $10,000 to deliver to a woman in Bondi, but when she appears not to be home, he decides to wait at nearby Bondi Beach.
 In the sweltering heat, he becomes tempted by the water and goes for a swim.

-Jimmy buries the envelope containing the money in the sand, however he is unaware that he has been scoped out by two street kids who steal the cash while he is swimming, leaving him heavily indebted to the furious Pando and his gang.
-The street kids, Pete and Helen, go on a spending spree with their newfound wealth.
+Jimmy buries the envelope containing the money in the sand, however he is unaware that he has been scoped out by two street kids named Pete and Helen who steal the cash while he is swimming, leaving him heavily indebted to the furious Pando and his gang.
+The street kids go on a spending spree with their newfound wealth.

 The car Jimmy was using on the job — a Ford Falcon belonging to Pando's associate Acko — is stolen by a young man and taken to a mechanic with the intention of selling it.
 The mechanic happens to be a friend of Acko's, who, displeased at the news of his car being stolen, suspects Jimmy's involvement.

-Acko arrives to recover the car but on the way there his car hits and kills street kid Pete.
+Acko arrives to recover the car but on the way there his car hits and kills Pete.
 Helen watches in disbelief as he simply picks the dead boy's body off the street and dumps it in the gutter, concerned more about the damage to his car.
 Acko drives off leaving Helen alone, crying by her dead friend.

 Jimmy contacts his friend Deirdre for help.
 Despite her appearances as a suburban housewife, Deidre is also a part of the criminal underworld, arranging a variety of 'jobs' around Sydney, and is implied to have previously been in a relationship with Jimmy's brother.
-Jimmy seeks to pay off his debt by asking to join one of Deidre's upcoming jobs, to which Deidre reluctantly agrees.
-She sets up Jimmy for a bank robbery the next day in Bankstown along with two others; leader Wozza and getaway driver Craig.
+Deidre chides Jimmy over becoming involved with Pando, whom she regards with utter contempt.
+Jimmy, however, still greatly respects and believes him to be a "good bloke" even despite being a target for his violent retribution, and seeks to pay off his debt and make good with Pando by asking to join one of Deidre's upcoming jobs.
+Deidre reluctantly agrees, and sets up Jimmy for a bank robbery the next day in Bankstown along with two others; leader Wozza and getaway driver Craig.